 New Barlun is one of the largest copycat brands in China.
 A judgment handed down by Shanghai Pudong District Court last year found that New Barlun’s use of the ‘N’ logo on the sides of its sport shoes constituted unfair competition.
 The court subsequently ordered the company to pay damages to New Balance of RMB 10.8 million (USD $1.54 million / GBP £1.24 million).

-New Balance’s litigation counsel was Chinese law firm Lusheng, part of the Rouse network, which has acted for the company throughout its civil claim against New Barlun.
+New Balance’s litigation counsel was Chinese law firm Lusheng, Rouse's strategic partner, which has acted for the company throughout its civil claim against New Barlun.

 Dan McKinnon, Senior Counsel, Intellectual Property and Global Brand Protection, at New Balance, commented:

 “It is very encouraging that the Court has once again recognised the legitimacy of New Balance’s IP rights which will help ensure that our brand is safeguarded and protect our consumers’ interests.”

 Carol Wang, Principal and Head of Shanghai Litigation Group at Lusheng, commented:

 “This is not only a win for New Balance but for a wide range of international brands operating in China, as they continue to face the increasing threat of copycats on their business.

 The judgment further demonstrates China’s commitment to establishing a sophisticated and robust IP system that matches other leading countries and will be crucial in attracting international investment.”